port-labs/port-docs/docs/guides/all/setup-dora-metrics.md

   <TabItem value="github-pr-merge" label="GitHub">

-  Below is how the deployment tracking can be done in GitHub using the PR merge strategy:
+  Below is a demonstration of how deployment tracking can be implemented using the PR merge strategy.

   **Example**: